-Charlotte Motorcycle Accident Lawyers
+Charlotte Motorcycle Accident Attorney

 Whether it is your son or nephew, your husband or wife, we care about the motorcyclist in your life.
 In the unfortunate event that you or someone you know has been injured or even died in a motorcycle accident, the Charlotte motorcycle accident attorneys at Charles G. Monnett III & Associates are here for you.
 If you’ve never sought legal help before and you think your motorcycle accident could have been prevented, please call us to take advantage of a free, professional, and confidential consultation.
 Or, if you or your loved one are unable to set up an in-person appointment, we will come to your home or even the hospital where you are recovering.

 At Charles G. Monnett III & Associates, we are committed to protecting the rights of injured motorcyclists.
 We understand the unique set of challenges they face when out on the road and have decades of experience in helping families and victims get their lives back on track following the devastation of a motorcycle accident.

 Millions Recovered for Injured Clients Since 1983

 Understanding the contributing factors in the wreck will help your attorney better evaluate your case.
 The following list includes seven main causes of motorcycle accidents:

 - Parked open car doors